 Also, your salary is divided into two broad categories, i.e. Perquisites.
 The Perks include facilities provided to the employee by the employer such as fuel expenses, traveling expenses to name a few.

 How is TDS on Salary calculated?

 As per Government rules and policies Tax deductions area unit allowed below section 80C and section 80 D of the income tax Act 1961.
 This, in turn, permits an individual to seem for varied investment choices for a running financial year.

 TDS on the salary of an individual is calculated by reducing the exemption from total yearly earnings as speculated by the Department of the Income Tax.
 In the case of Tax absolution, the employer is required to obtain a declaration and proof from the employees to approve a tax declaration.

 One can go through the following categories for the tax absolution.

-- House Allowance: An employee can give declaration for a House Rent Allowance from the employer if he/she is paying for accommodation as rent.
+- House Allowance: An employee can give a declaration for a House Rent Allowance from the employer if he/she is paying for accommodation as rent.

 - Medical Allowance: In case if the employer provides you with a medical allowance, he/she is required to produce medical bills for the tax absolution.